 Security and encryption of DNP3

 While DNP3 is demonstrably effective in transporting data from one end to another, the protection of that data is another matter.
-Sufficient security cannot be attained just by activating cybersecurity protection on individual devices – the data secured in the system needs to be protected at all points of the transmission path.
+Cyber security demands for a set of organizational, architectural and technical measures.
+The utilization of DNP3 in a system specifically rises the demand for the protection of data at all points of the transmission path.
 Moreover, the system needs to be protected against unauthorized intervention.
 To this end, DNP3-based applications often use a combination of TLS encryption and secure authentication procedures, which are defined below: